astropy/astropy/docs/io/ascii/index.rst

 .. note::

-    It is also possible and encouraged to use the functionality from :mod:`astropy.io.ascii` through a higher level interface in the :ref:`Data Tables <astropy-table>` package.
+    It is strongly encouraged to use the functionality from :mod:`astropy.io.ascii` through a higher level interface in the :ref:`Data Tables <astropy-table>` package.
 See :ref:`table_io` for more details.